ElrieM/CI_MS1_MBM/README.md

 | Bootstrap elements (Gallery, Accordion, Modal) would not work as expected. | Copied Bootstrap 5.0 scripts to the bottom of all pages. |
 | Instructor cards breaking unevenly on Laptop viewpoint | Changed margin and padding and applied flex auto margin to fill spaces evenly. |

 ## 4.5 Known Bugs

 - The website is not optimised for Internet Explorer.
 No additional work was performed to optimise the site for IE as (extended) support has ended for customers since January 2020 and no further development of IE is expected.
 - Dropdown list in Contact page Enquiry form: items highlighted in blue.
 Could not locate the correct item to change the formatting.
+- Gallery on iPhones flickers and blurs on actual phone, not in Chrome Dev Tools.

 # 5. Deployment